 Before starting my university studies and in order to improve my English, I enrolled in an English course at a private language school.
 The teachers were mostly native native speakers who were learning Spanish at the same time.
 The language policy was hundred percent English in the classroom.
 The books had plenty of dialogues and grammar exercises organized by notions and functions.
 I took several courses and reached the advanced level.
 At the higher levels we had English manuals that encouraged us to discuss health, employment, environmental or educational issues.
 We had to verbalize our thoughts and express our views.
 These courses helped me focus on the language and on its use in communication.

 Years later I had the opportunity to attend a three-week English course in Montreal, Canada.
 A friend of mine was living there and I could visit her and attend a course at the YMCA.
 That was the first time I had to communicate with a group in the target language.
 The students came from many countries and we had to use the common language to get to know each other.
 This experience was very important because I could use and improve my skills.
-But the most significant experience for me was being with people from different countries and learn from them.
+But the most significant experience for me was being with people from different countries and learning from them.
 For me learning English was fun and a favorable additional ability for my future.
 However, for some of my classmates English was about surviving in Canada, their new country after having escaped from a war in Iraq.
-Our teacher asked us to give presentations about out countries of origin.
+Our teacher asked us to give presentations about our countries of origin.
 I was amazed by the diversity and I felt very proud to have spent those weeks with my international group.
-I knew I was going to miss that back in Venezuela.

 After having volunteered for many years in Venezuela, I decided to apply for a volunteer program in the United States with the organization Habitat for Humanity.
 Volunteering in the States might sound illogical, but poverty and need can be found everywhere and help is always needed.
 To me this was an opportunity to help building houses for people in need while improving my English and embarking on new challenges.
 This is how I ended in Americus, Georgia, a place where I was capable to go before we could dream of Google Maps.
-Not even the police at the Atlanta Airport could locate Americus on the map!
-But somehow I made it there.
-There were many misunderstandings on the road, I misspelled my name wrong, a guy in the Greyhound bus asked me at least in ten occasions what the time was, which I took as an opportunity to practice telling the time.
-It was hard, late and I was alone.
+Somehow I made it there.
+There were many misunderstandings on the road, a guy in the Greyhound bus asked me at least in ten occasions what the time was, which I took as an opportunity to practice telling the time.
+It was difficult, quite late and I was alone.
 But soon I would meet my international team of volunteers.
 I spent two weeks working with people from the USA, Spain, Belgium, Germany, Japan and France.
 I learned specific vocabulary about construction and our international dinners were an awesome opportunity to ask and discuss about other customs and languages.
 Language learning would take place anytime, anywhere and doing something purposeful.

 Habitat for Humanity, USA | Cooking dinner together | 1995